uktrade/cert-checker/README.md

 ## Deployment to gov uk paas

 The app is ready for gov uk paas deployment.
 It requires a postgres database binding to the application.
-To deploy simply `cf push cert-checker`
+To deploy simply run: `cf push cert-checker`

 ## Other considerations